jdmonin/JSettlers2/doc/Database.md

 ## Contents

 -  Database Setup (Installing a JSettlers DB)
--  Security and Admin Users
+-  Security, Admin Users, Admin Commands
 -  Upgrading from an earlier version
+-  Settings Table and Checking Info about the DB

 ## Database Setup (Installing a JSettlers DB)